Exercise Ball Workout Routine

 - It begins the same way as the previous exercise, but instead of resting your hands, place your forearms on the ball.

-- Stretch your body so it’s diagonal to the floor.
+- Stretch your body so it’s diagonal to the floor and hold this position for as long as you can.

 - Only your toes should touch the floor.